AdobeDocs/experience-manager-forms-cloud-service.en/help/template-editor.md

 ### Initial Content {#initial-content}

 When the Initial Content option is selected, the Adaptive Form Container of the template opens like an Adaptive Form for editing.
-Like authoring an Adaptive Form, you can specify initial settings, such as selecting a theme and submit actions.
+Like authoring an Adaptive Form, you can specify initial settings, such as selecting a theme and Submit Actions.

 Form authors use it as a base to create a form.
 Content flow structure is specified in the Initial Content layer of the template.
 To switch to editing initial content of the form template, before Preview in the page toolbar, tap ![canvas-drop-down](assets/canvas-drop-down.png) **&gt;** **[!UICONTROL Initial Content]**.